 The most important role of an emergency medical ID is to quickly alert responders of an aneurysm or the risk thereof, to expedite transport to a correct medical facility.
 Accuracy of medical information presented lies on a medical alert ID’s engraving.
 A custom-engraved bracelet or necklace is recommended to reflect a patient’s most updated and precise medical information.

-Here are some of the most important items to put on a chronic kidney disease or kidney failure medical ID:
+Here are some of the most important items to put on an aneurysm medical ID:

 AAD – acute aortic dissection